-The Combining Statement of Changes in Assets and Liabilities - All Agency Funds for the Clerk is presented on the following pages.
+The Combining Statement of Changes in Assets and Liabilities - All Agency Funds is presented on the following pages.
 The purpose of each fund shown on this statement is described below.

 Domestic Relations Fund - This fund supports the collection and disbursement of child support and alimony payments.